HexHive/retrowrite/demos/kernel_demo/README_FUZZ.md

 It contain information about how to add the module into the kernel/syzkaller image, and all the config file needed.

+To run properly this demo you will need to run [fuzzing/setup_fuzz.sh](/fuzzing/setup_fuzz.sh) script before.

 (Bonus)
 Here are few usefull link about kernel module :
 - <https://www.kernel.org/doc/Documentation/kbuild/modules.txt>